svenssonjoel/lispBM/doc/manual/ch2_list_processing.md

 checks for a list with a first element that is exactly `e` (the value we look for) `( (e . _) e)`.
 The underscore, `_`, "anything" and does not bind that anything to any name.
-We can use the underscore in this case because if the first element in the list is `e`, then we are done and dont need to search through the rest.
+We can use the underscore in this case because if the first element in the list is `e`, then we are done and don't need to search through the rest.

 The last case, `( (_ . (? xs)) (elem-pm xs e) )` binds the rest of the list and performs the recursion.
 The pattern matching cases are tested